igoltz/babeliumproject_moodle-assignsubmission_babelium/README.md

 Here you will find the latest versions of the plug-ins.
 Sometimes it takes a while for the plug-ins. to be added to the official Moodle plug-in repository so if you want to test the latest features this is the way to go.

-The plug-in is currently available in 3 languages: English, Spanish and Basque.
+The plug-in is currently available in 3 languages: English, Spanish, Basque and German.

 Cloning the repository
 ----------------------